An ocean of ideas, a team without netsCameron ConawayLast Updated: April 15, 2016

-Fear & Futility
+Fear & futility

 Mark Twain once said “Travel is fatal to prejudice, bigotry, and narrow-mindedness.”
 Likewise, fear and futility are fatal to the entire continuum of ideation.
 So you take pride in having an “open-door policy?”
-Fear is the glass wall in front it.
+Fear is the glass wall in front of it.
 So you look forward to your energetic brainstorming sessions?
 Futility is why nothing impactful ever grows from them.

-On Fear: There’s a misperception about leadership and fear, especially in the world of startups.
+On fear: There’s a misperception about leadership and fear, especially in the world of startups.
 Many young startup founders are working hard to lead their teams to success, but they’ve never felt what it was like to be an employee.
 They’ve never come to know the fear of having to walk past aisles of their colleagues to enter a boss’s lavish office, or how much easier it is to remain silent than to put forth an idea that stands in contrast to an idea from the person who writes their checks.

 Fear need not come from an aggressive, no-nonsense boss.
 It can spread through a workplace culture of competition, or even through the lack of an ideation process.

-On Futility: This is the “why bother” approach.
+On futility: This is the “why bother” approach.
 Employees who have once or twice spoken up to share an idea, only to never see the team make any move on it whatsoever, will likely stop bringing up ideas—and may even lose the creativity of mind to come up with ideas in the first place.